Fundamental British Values and

 - Where appropriate, staff collaborate with children to create the rules and codes of behaviour, for example, to agree the rules about tidying up and ensure that all children understand rules apply to everyone.

 Individual liberty: freedom for all

-- A challenging outdoor learning environment has been designed to allow children to take risks, and to manage risks with support of adults.
+- A challenging outdoor learning environment has been designed to allow children to take risks, and to manage risks with support from adults.
 Staff provide opportunities for children to develop their self-knowledge, self-esteem and increase their confidence in their own abilities.
 This in turn helps children to develop a positive sense of themselves.

-- Staff encourage a range of experiences that allow children to explore the language of feelings and responsibility, reflect on their differences and understand we are free to have different opinions, for example children discuss likes and dislikes or have opportunity to talk about things of interest to them.
+- Staff encourage a range of experiences that allow children to explore the language of feelings and responsibility, reflect on their differences and understand we are free to have different opinions, for example children discuss likes and dislikes or have the opportunity to talk about things of interest to them.

 Mutual respect and tolerance: treat others as you want to be treated